orthanc-mirrors/orthanc-book/Sphinx/source/faq/donations.rst

 How can I donate money to the project?
 ======================================

-The Orthanc project **does not accept donations for now**.
-We think it's a poor business model for running an open source project as it suggests the developers are working for charity.
+Since February 2022, you are invited to fund the Orthanc project through its `Open Collective <https://opencollective.com/orthanc>`__ page.
+The funds collected there will help us maintain Orthanc, release new features and answer questions on the Orthanc Users Group.

-If you are a **commercial company** that builds upon the Orthanc ecosystem for your own products, please contribute by buying the :ref:`professional services offered by our community
+If you are a **commercial company** that builds upon the Orthanc ecosystem for your own products, you may also contribute by buying the :ref:`professional services offered by our community
 <support-freelancers>`.
+Doing so creates a healthy

-If you want to **help the project financially as an end-user**, you can approach some of the companies offering commercial support for Orthanc and engage their services.
-Doing so creates a healthy ecosystem around the project where companies are encouraged to contribute their resources to improve the project to create a larger pool of potential customers wanting their services.
+ecosystem around the project where companies are encouraged to contribute their resources to improve the project to create a larger pool of potential customers wanting their services.
 A :ref:`list of